Creativity is not a skill that can be turned on and off — it's a state of being that has to be nurtured and looked after.

 We've already discussed the benefits of exercise and going for walks, but it bears repeating that getting away from your desk and heading outside, even for 10 minutes, can be hugely beneficial to the creative mind.

 Allowing your brain to take in and process different sounds, smells, and sights can have a cleansing and clarifying effect — washing away the stress of sitting at a desk trying to force the creative idea.

 Taking photos of the things that you see (whether you set a goal of going out to find them or just stumble upon them) can be a great way of stopping and taking time to shift your focus away from work.

 Share and discuss a photo you’ve taken with friends to avoid a creative block.
-With an app like Flume, you can post to Instagram right from your Mac — perfect if you like to snap away with a DSLR camera.
-And to keep those pictures organized, Pixa is an app to use, with its auto-tagging, live folders, syncing, browser extensions.
+With an app like Luminar Neo, you can edit your photos to perfection, regardless of whether you snap away with your phone or a DSLR camera.

 We learn to be creative by experimenting, exploring, questioning assumptions, using imagination.

 So there it is: exercise, keep organized, try a lot, tune out of the noise, and get some fresh air.
 All or any of these will help you get back on the track of maximum creativity.
 Because creativity is about being open to chances and synthesizing ideas.